afaulds/Active-Learning-Regression/README.md

 **plot.py** - Test different plotting options.

+**test.py** - Test suit to make sure code is working the as expected.

 **timer.py** - Timer class used to measure speed of different parts of the code.
 Used to optimize code segments.